 Said differently, because that definition is an utter mess, a wrongdoer is grossly negligent or acts wantonly and willfully if she inflicts injury intentionally or is so utterly indifferent to the rights of others that he acts as if such rights did not exist.
-This is fundamentally the same definition as willful and wanton under Maryland law.
+This is fundamentally the exact definition as willful and wanton under Maryland law.
 Said even more plainly, it is not actual malice.
 But it is very close.

 Federal Law Exempts Volunteers of Nonprofit and Government Entities

 The Federal Volunteer Protection Act (VPA) is a law enacted by the U.S. Congress in 1997 to protect volunteers who provide services for nonprofit organizations or governmental entities from liability for harm caused by their acts or omissions.
 The statute is 42 USCS § 14503.

 The VPA provides immunity from civil lawsuits to volunteers who are acting within the scope of their duties for a nonprofit organization or governmental entity, except in cases of willful or criminal misconduct, gross negligence, reckless misconduct, or a conscious, flagrant indifference to the rights or safety of the person harmed.